vitormhenrique/OctoPrint-Enclosure/README.md

 GPIO inputs will trigger events for the plugin, this feature can be used to add buttons to the enclosure and cause pressing those buttons to act on the printer or other pre-configured outputs.

-After selecting GPIO for the input type, and selecting output control on the action type, the button will be able to turn on / off or toggle linked regular outputs, basically being able to control your lights / fan using mechanical buttons instead of the octoprint interface.
+After selecting GPIO for the input type, and selecting output control on the action type, the button will be able to turn on / off or toggle linked regular_gpio outputs, basically being able to control your lights / fan using mechanical buttons instead of the octoprint interface.
 You can also use buttons to send g-code commands.

 Selecting print control on the action type will trigger printer actions when the configured GPIO receives a signal.
 The actions can be Resume and Pause a print job or Change Filament.
 You can use the "change filament" action and set up the input GPIO according to your filament sensor, for example, if your filament sensor connects to ground when detects the end of the filament, you should choose PULL UP resistors and detect the event on the falling edge.
 You can also add mechanical buttons to pause, resume and change filaments near your printer for convenience.